carlongiare/flutter-top-level-navigation-2/README.md

-# top_level_navigation_1
+# top_level_navigation_2

 A Template for Top Level Navigation in Flutter.
-This template uses BottomNavigationBar's onTap callback function to navigate between three top level screens.
+This template uses flutter's PageView widget to navigate between three top level screens.
+Other than tapping on the bottom navigation bar to navigate to a screen, a user can swipe from one screen to the next.

 ## Getting Started